ployst/component-builder/README.md

         If present docker|custom.
 If docker, compbuild will expect to find an image built locally (during the build phase) that it can push at the release point to a docker registry
-    downstream
+    upstream
-        A comma separated list of components that should be included in any builds that this component is in.
+        A comma separated list of components that, if built, should trigger a build for this component.
 Useful for integration tests for example.

 ### Makefile